 The candidate must first be admitted to the graduate school through the Department of Mechanical Engineering.
 Applicants should clearly indicate "Master of Engineering -- Polymer Engineering and Science" on their statement of "Reasons for Graduate Study."

-- Twenty-four 24) credits of required polymer science courses are required beyond the BS degree.
+- Thirty 30) credits of required polymer science courses are required beyond the BS degree.

 - At least 18 credits must be formal lecture or laboratory courses.

 - At least six credits must be formal lecture or laboratory courses numbered 600 or higher.

 - At least three credits must be formal lecture or laboratory courses numbered 700 or higher.

 - No more than six credits of independent study and no more than two credits of seminar are allowed.

 For complete program info and registration form, visit the Office of Engineering Outreach.